MobiFlight/MobiFlight-Connector/docs/architecture/virtual-button-events.md

   never early, never skipped) - the same jitter any polling loop checking "has T elapsed" has, imperceptible at the 300ms+ scale these delays actually use.
 No drift accumulates across repeat cycles either, since `LastHoldFire` resets to the real timestamp each time, not a stepped counter.
-- **Does `RepeatDelay` need a floor anyway?** Yes, but for a different reason: REPEAT is the only one of the three that can fire indefinitely for as long as a button stays held, and every firing dispatches to `onHold`, which typically calls into the sim API (FSUIPC/SimConnect/XPlane/a custom event).
-A `RepeatDelay` configured too low - or loaded from an old/hand-edited config predating this floor - risks flooding that API fast enough to cause performance issues or instability.
-This is a rate limit for the sim API's sake, not a timer-precision requirement, and it's scoped to `RepeatDelay` only: `HoldDelay`/`LongReleaseDelay` each decide at most one classification per press/release gesture, so neither carries the same sustained-flooding risk.
+- **Should `RepeatDelay` have a floor?** Conceptually yes - REPEAT is the only one of the three that can fire indefinitely for as long as a button stays held, and every firing dispatches to `onHold`, which typically calls into the sim API (FSUIPC/SimConnect/XPlane/a custom event); a value configured too low risks flooding that API.
+But this is **not enforced anywhere in the runtime evaluation path** (`ButtonTimings`'s constructor stores `RepeatDelay` exactly as given - no clamping).
+Three reasons: the tick interval itself already imposes a real mechanical floor on how fast REPEAT can actually fire, regardless of what's configured; a silent runtime clamp only on the *scheduling* side would silently diverge from the raw value a config matches its own events against (`ButtonInputConfig.MatchesSyntheticDelay`, see below) unless clamped identically on both sides;

-  Enforced in one place - `ButtonTimings`'s constructor (`ButtonTimings.MinRepeatDelay`, 200ms) -
+  and configs already exist in the field with sub-floor values authored before this floor was even a concept - silently changing their behavior on migration to this pipeline isn't backward compatible.
-  so every path that constructs one (the generator's own fallback, and `InputEventExecutor.ResolveButtonTimingsPerConfig`) gets the floor automatically; a positive value below it is raised to it, `0` (repeat disabled) is exempt.
-Not currently enforced at the UI editing layer (wherever `HoldDelay`/`RepeatDelay`/`LongReleaseDelay` get set on a `ButtonInputConfig`) - someone could still type `10` into the config and it would silently behave as `200` at runtime rather than being rejected or corrected at entry time.
-Worth adding UI-level validation as a follow-up so the discrepancy is visible where it's authored, not just where it's enforced.
+  A floor, if one gets added, belongs entirely at config-authoring time (the UI, on save) in a follow-up change - only the UI can tell a user *why* a value is rejected, which a silent runtime rewrite can't.
+Nothing for it lives in this runtime layer today.

 ### Generator's internal state